A South Carolina bill of sale is a form that records a sale or trade of personal property between a buyer and a seller according to state law.

 Vehicle Seller Requirements

 Sellers must notify the SCDMV of vehicle sales.
-A completed Notice of Vehicle Sold (SCDMV Form 416) must be mailed to:
+Mail a completed Notice of Vehicle Sold (SCDMV Form 416) to:

 SCDMV, Mail-in Registration